ImtiazVision/A-Quick-Overview-of-HTML/HTML_Fundamentals.md

 **HTML**: The core language of the web, encompassing the information and structure of a website, is HyperText Markup Language.
 **Tag**: Tags are the most common way to mark up material in HTML.
 Tags make use of syntax `<tagname>content</tagname>`
+  - HTML pages feature a basic layout that is organized in a tree-like structure.
+  - `<html>` is used to construct an HTML
+  - `<title>` is a tag that appears at the top of the browser as the title
+  - `<body>` includes the text shown on the browser